ufechner7/KiteModels.jl/docs/src/types.md

 AKM
 ```

-## Struct KPS3
+## Struct KPS3 and KPS4
 ```@docs
 KPS3
+KPS4
 ```
-This struct stores the state of the one point model.
+These structs store the state of the one point model and four point model.
 Only in unit tests
 it is allowed to access the members directly, otherwise use the input
 and output functions.